jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 This isn’t just theory it’s a whole new way of thinking about distributed systems. **Honestly, I love what Cloudflare is doing here ❤️**.
 They’re solving hard problems elegantly, and Durable Objects are a perfect example of that.

-> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/), this excellent [introductory blog post](https://blog.cloudflare.com/introducing-durable-objects/) from Cloudflare, and [this interview with Josh Howard](https://www.youtube.com/watch?v=C5-741uQPVU) where he breaks it down beautifully.
+> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/), this excellent [Introductory blog posts](https://blog.cloudflare.com/tag/durable-objects/) from Cloudflare, and [this interview with Josh Howard](https://www.youtube.com/watch?v=C5-741uQPVU) where he breaks it down beautifully.

 ---